willgower/es410_autonomous_drone/README.md

 |---------|-------------|
 |Checks Passed| `Drone ready to arm.` |
 |Checks Failed| `Arming check failed.` |

+Currently if the checks are failed, the drone aborts the mission. **This should be changed to allow recheck**.

 #### State: Waiting for HWSS
 Switch must be pressed within 30 s